Rincewing/denorm/README.md

 # denorm
-An automated scanner for pages that you may not be intended to access.
+An automated scanner for pages that may not be apparent at first glance.